F: (304) 343-3058

 - Ohio Supreme Court

 Robert S. Kiss concentrates his practice in the areas of tax, estate planning and commercial law.
+He is also a key member of the firm's Gaming group.

-His tax and estate planning practice focuses on counseling and advising high-net-worth clients on issues such as succession and preparation of estate planning documents; advising trust, probate and estate matters; assisting on fiduciaries litigation matters; and counseling on issues incidental to tax-exempt bond financings.
+Bob's tax and estate planning practice focuses on counseling and advising high-net-worth clients on issues such as succession and preparation of estate planning documents; advising trust, probate and estate matters; assisting on fiduciaries litigation matters; and counseling on issues incidental to tax-exempt bond financings.

 Bob is a member of the firm’s Tax Increment Financing (TIF) team, serving in that capacity as bond counsel and trustee’s counsel in various TIF projects throughout the state.
 He was instrumental in the original drafting and implementation of West Virginia’s TIF law, and his extensive knowledge was later published in a comprehensive guidebook on TIFs in West Virginia.

 Bob is also involved in the firm’s bond practice, and has served as bond counsel, issuer’s counsel, special counsel and trustee’s counsel in numerous public financing matters.
+And as a member of the firm's Gaming team, Bob counsels traditional racetracks and casinos as well as online sports betting and limited video lottery retailers.

 For over a decade, Bob served West Virginia through his time in the Legislature and as a cabinet member of a previous administration.
 From 2013 to 2016, he was the Cabinet Secretary of the Department of Revenue appointed by then-West Virginia Governor Earl Ray Tomblin.
 In that capacity, he oversaw 10 agencies: Alcohol Beverage Control Administration; Athletic Commission; State Budget Office; Division of Financial Institutions; Insurance Commissioner's Office; Lottery Commission; Municipal Bond Commission; Office of Tax Appeals; Racing Commission; and State Tax Division.